What Should I Do If I Was Bitten by a Pit Bull?

 Finally, you should get in touch with a dog bite attorney in your state as soon as you can.
 You may have the right to bring a lawsuit against the dog’s owner and recover financial compensation for your medical bills, lost wages, pain and suffering, and other expenses – but you only have a limited time in which to do this.

 At Zinda Law Group, PLLC, our team of experienced and dedicated pit bull bite attorneys are ready to assist you with your compensation claim.
-Call us at 800-863-5312 for a free consultation.
+Call our dog bite lawyers at 800-863-5312 for a free consultation.